 We care for those who care for children.

-My Forever Family NSW is a program funded by the NSW Government and operated by Adopt Change, in collaboration with Professor Paul Chandler, Early Start (University of Wollongong) and Continuum Consulting.
+We’re a government-funded program, operated by Adopt Change, in collaboration with Professor Paul Chandler, Early Start (University of Wollongong) and Continuum Consulting.

-The program was established to:
+Our program was established to:

-- support peer-support groups and mentor programs
+- Support peer-support groups and mentor programs.

-- work closely with the sector to support collaboration for better outcomes for children in care.
+- Work closely with the sector to support collaboration for better outcomes for children in care.

-Professor Paul Chandler is Foundation Director and key leader of the initial founding team that took Early Start from concept to reality.
-He is an active member on the Early Start Advisory Committee and leads the integration of the goals of inclusion and outreach within the Early Start initiative in his role as Pro-Vice Chancellor Inclusion and Outreach.
+Professor Paul Chandler is Foundation Director and the key leader who took Early Start from concept to reality.
+He is an active member on the Early Start Advisory Committee and leads the integration of inclusion and outreach within Early Start in his role as Pro-Vice Chancellor Inclusion and Outreach.

 Based out of the University of Wollongong, Early Start is a unique combination of community outreach, education and research initiative, brought together under one roof with the aim of helping children realise their potential and live happy, healthy and fulfilling lives.